Dental License Defense Attorney in Texas

 The state board is responsible for licensing qualified dentists and upholding a high standard of care for all practicing professionals.
 If a dentist is suspected of violating that standard, they could be investigated and penalties may be issued.

 Unfortunately, sometimes the board prematurely initiates a case when there is little evidence against a practicing dentist.
 A dentist may be wrongly punished in a case in which there is only tenuous evidence against them.

 Fortunately, you can take legal action to avoid the risk of being wrongly penalized for a licensing violation.
 An experienced Texas dental license defense lawyer can help you by:

 - Fielding all communications between you and the licensing board

 - Gathering evidence to support your case

 - Scrutinizing the validity and legality of evidence or testimony brought against you

 - Negotiating less severe penalties or having penalties dropped

 - Negotiating alternatives to license suspension or revocation

-If you are at risk of losing your dental license, the Texas dental license defense attorneys of the Leichter Law Firm may be able to help you.
-To discuss the circumstances of your case with us in detail, please contact us today by calling 512-495-9995.
+If you are at risk of losing your dental license, the Texas dental license defense attorneys of Leichter Law may be able to help you.
+We understand that facing a dental board investigation can be stressful, but you don’t have to handle it alone.